 The Committee views cash base salary as a short-term incentive and a component of "Realized" annual compensation.
 As such, we pay relatively low levels of cash base salary compared to the market due to our variable pay-for-performance philosophy.
-The Committee does not emphasize cash base salary; cash base salary for most executive officers has not increased in recent years except to align senior executive cash based salaries with one another, except that of the CEO.
+The Committee does not emphasize cash base salary; cash base salary for our executive officers has not increased in recent years.
 The cash base salary for our CEO has not increased since he joined Stifel as Chief Executive Officer in 1997.